Lisa Frizell

-Lisa Frizell is a Republican member of the Colorado Senate from Castle Rock, Colorado.
+Elizabeth Norris "Lisa" Frizell is a Republican member of the Colorado Senate from Castle Rock, Colorado.
 She represents Colorado's 2nd Senate district which includes part of Douglas County, Colorado.
 Previously, she represented Colorado House of Representatives District 45, which included the Douglas County communities of Castle Rock, The Pinery, and Castle Pines Village.

 Background

 Frizell was elected to two four-year terms as Douglas County Assessor in 2014 and 2018.
 Prior to her election as assessor, she had worked in the assessor's office since 1998.
 She served a term as president of the Colorado Assessor's Association and served as chair and treasurer of the Castle Rock Chamber of Commerce.
 She grew up in Douglas County and graduated from Douglas County High School in Castle Rock.
 She also earned a bachelor's degree in engineering from the University of Colorado Boulder.

-Legislative Career
+Legislative career

 Frizell was first elected to the Colorado General Assembly in the 2022 Colorado House of Representatives election where she represented the 42nd Colorado House District.
 In 2024, she was elected to represent Colorado's 2nd Senate district.